vitkl/darkspaceproject/STRING/STRING_dsgen.md

 I download the latest version of the STRING data for human from STRING website: MITAB2.5.
-Current file was downloaded on Mon Apr  3 15:16:22 2017.
+Current file was downloaded on Tue May  9 12:20:03 2017.

 ```r